Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A frequency envelope formulation of the results

 \section{A frequency envelope formulation of the results}

-For expository purposes, the main results of this paper, namely Theorem~\ref{t:local}, Theorem~\ref{t:long} and Theorem~\ref{t:global} are stated in a simplified form in the introduction.
-However, the full results that we prove provide a much more detailed picture, which gives a full family of $L^6$ Strichartz estimates and bilinear $L^2$ bounds for the solutions.
+For expository purposes, the main results of this paper, namely Theorem~\ref{t:local}, Theorem~\ref{t:long} and Theorem~\ref{t:global}, were stated in a simplified form in the introduction.
+However, the full results that we prove provide a much more detailed picture, which gives a full family of $L^6_{t,x}$ Strichartz estimates and bilinear $L^2_{t,x}$ bounds for the solutions.
 Furthermore, the proofs of the results are complex bootstrap arguments relative to all these bounds, both linear and bilinear.
 For these reasons, it is important to have a good setup for both the results and for the bootstrap assumptions.
 An elegant way to do this is to use the language of frequency envelopes.
-Our goals in this section are \begin{enumerate}[label=(\roman*)] \item to define frequency envelopes, \item to provide a more accurate, frequency envelope version of our main results, \item to provide the bootstrap assumptions in the proofs of each of the three theorems, and \item to outline the continuity argument which allows us to use these bootstrap assumptions. \end{enumerate}
+Our goals in this section are \begin{enumerate}[label=(\roman*)] \item to define the frequency envelopes notion we employ here, \item to provide a more accurate, frequency envelope formulation of the main results, \item to provide the bootstrap assumptions in the proofs of each of the three theorems, and \item to outline the continuity argument which allows us to use these bootstrap assumptions. \end{enumerate}